Dennis McDermott Research Scholarships

-These scholarships are available to undertake a Masters by research or doctoral research project on any topic aligned to La Trobe’s areas of research strength, subject to the availability of supervision and research resources.
-Applicants may wish to apply for an advertised research project or develop their own research proposal.
-Successful applicants must be available to commence this scholarship at any time between 1 February and 1 July 2023.
+These scholarships are available to undertake a Masters by research or doctoral research project on any topic, subject to the availability of supervision and research resources.
+Applicants may develop their own research proposal, or apply for a Graduate Research PhD project where available.

 Applicants must be an Australian citizen or Australian Permanent Resident.

 - a Research Training Program (RTP) Stipend for up to three and a half (3.5) years for a doctoral degree or 22 months for a Masters by research degree, with a value of $33,500 per annum (2023 rate)

 - a special top-up stipend of $10,000 per annum for three years and six months full-time study for a doctoral degree or for 22 months full-time study for a Masters by research degree